Physics

 Qualifying Requirements for Full Admission

-In addition to the above requirements, applicants must meet the following minimum requirements for the appropriate category listed below to be considered for full admission with physics as a discipline.
+In addition to the above requirements, applicants must meet the following minimum requirements to be considered for full admission with physics as a discipline.
 The doctoral studies committee may recommend provisional admission for those applicants who fail to meet these requirements.

 Applicants for admission to the Interdisciplinary Ph.D. program electing physics as their primary discipline must have a bachelor's or master's degree in physics or the equivalent.
-Those applicants holding only a bachelor's degree will be expected to provide exceptionally strong evidence of their academic ability and research capability in physics.
+Those applicants holding a bachelor's degree from a discipline other than physics will be expected to provide exceptionally strong evidence of their academic ability and research capability in physics.

 Suggested Compatible Co-disciplines